 AACOMAS Letters of Recommendation: AACOMAS defers to individual medical schools regarding how many letters you should send.
 Letters can be sent directly to medical schools or via AACOMAS.

 What are admissions committees looking for in letters of recommendation?

-The Association of American Medical Colleges has clearly outlined what medical school admissions committees what to hear about in letters of reference and letter writers are expected to comment on any of the insights listed below they have knowledge of.
-Admissions committees want to know about your academic abilities as well as your personal qualities.
-Not every letter writer will be able to write about every competency.
+The Association of American Medical Colleges has clearly outlined the competencies medical school admissions committees what to know you possess.
+Letter writers are expected to comment on any of the competencies of which they have knowledge.
+Admissions committees want to know about your academic abilities as well as your personal qualities and characteristics.
+Not every letter writer will be able to write about every competency listed below.

 Thinking and Reasoning Competencies

 - Written Communication

 - Social Skills